StynH/STYME/README.md

 ### Chaining operations

-STYME supports chaining multiple operations using conjunctions.
-In English you can join expressions with `and`.
+You can chain multiple operations using `and`.

 ```csharp
 using STYME;